Q. May I use the Choral Tales dances in a live performance of my own?

 While combinations of vocal music and dance are found in traditional music around the world, the unusual feature here is that the narrator of the stories is not a soloist but the choir itself.

 Sometimes folk tales are mistakenly regarded as intended solely for children, but the reality is that for countless centuries, they were employed throughout the world as an important means of conveying, from one generation to the next, a culture’s outlook on life.
 As a result, folk tales offer a many-colored window to the cultures of the world.
 This concept is reflected in the colorful globe of the Choral Tales logo.

-Q. Why does the project give priority to choirs, instead of relying on solo singers?
+Q. Why does the project give priority to choirs, instead of relying primarily on solo singers?

 A. At least three reasons: